SourcePot/sms/README.md

-# Datapool App & Transmitter connecting to the MessageBird service
+# Connecting to the MessageBird service, Datapool App & Transmitter

 The Sms.php class implements the Datapool `Transmitter` and `App` interface.
 The App is part of the admin category.